HubertKarw/product-project/README.md

 ## Features
 * Creating products such as computer, smartphone and electronics
-* Displaying list of availible Products
+* Displaying list of available Products
-* creating and displaying Cart with items added by client
+* Creating and displaying Cart with items added by client
-* creating Client
+* Creating Client
 * Ordering items
-* creating receipts for orders
+* Creating receipts for orders
-* keeping information about order times
+* Keeping information about order times
-* multithreaded order processing
+* Multithreaded order processing
-* option for discounting cart price
+* Option for discounting cart price

 ## Project status